 This guide outlines the services and support available to families who educate their children at home.
 The booklet is designed to assist you to ensure that your home educated children are given the best opportunities to maximise their learning and development potential.

 - requirements for education programs at home

 - education resources and other support available to home education parents

 guide to home education in Victoria (docx - 5.85mb)

 You can approach your neighbourhood government school to partially enrol your child in specific activities or subjects, as agreed between you and the school principal.
 This may include, for example, sport, art, science or a language.

-For more information on partial enrolment guidelines, see: partial enrolment for registered home schooling students guidelines (docx - 35.82kb)
+partial enrolment for registered home schooling students guidelines (docx - 35.82kb)